tobyhodges/probable-enigma/episodes/04-data-repositories.md

 >
 > Now, skim through the data set description (HINT there is also a README),
 > try to judge the following:
-> *	It is clear what the content of the data set is:
+> *	Is it clear what the content of the data set is?
-> *	It is clear why the data could be used (ie what for):
+> *	Is it clear why the data could be used (ie what for)?
-> *	It is well described:
+> *	Is it well described?
-> *	How confident will you be to work with this data set:
+> *	How confident will you be to work with this dataset?
-> *	How easy it is to access the data set content:
+> *	How easy is it to access the dataset content?
-> *	Your team datasets are equally well described (or better):
+> *	Are your team's datasets equally well described (or better)?
 >
 {: .challenge}

-> ## Exercise 2: Datasets discovery (4 min instructur should search over)
+> ## Exercise 2: Datasets discovery (4 min instructor should search over)
 >
 > Try to find either:
 > * data sets related to neuromuscular junction in Zenodo